krwilson32/docassemble-OutsideActivityMemo/README.md

 This project could not have been accomplished without feedback from multiple users.
 Feeback from my project partner can be found here: XXX.
 Attached you can also find the user testing matrix that was used test all of the possible outcomes at: XXX .
 Testing was done by myself, the Project Partner and an employee who might use this tool.

+Version 1- Identified issues by user tests:
+- Multiple scenarios were putting out three different forms. | combined into one form using conditional logic on DOCX
+- Checkboxes made the look intimidating | switched to dropdown
+- No ability to send to Ethics team
+- No screen indicating approval/pending/denial prior to receiving the memo. | added to the final document printout screen
+- Visually Memo needed tweaks | Memo updated to reflect design updates (changes to font size, spacing, and layout)
+- Questions should be separated into different categories - too much at once (broke into sections: user info, Activity info, special considerations, final approval screen)

+Version 2